DennisFors/data-science/README.md

 ### Which programming languages should I use?

 Python and R are heavily used in Data Science community and our courses teach you both.
 Remember, the important thing for each course is to internalize the core concepts and to be able to use them with whatever tool (programming language) that you wish.

-### Content Policy

-You must share only files that you are allowed. **Do NOT disrespect the code of conduct** that you sign in the beginning of your courses.

-## Community

-We have a Discord server!
-This should be your first stop to talk with other OSSU students.
-[Why don't you introduce yourself right now?](https://discord.gg/wuytwK5s9h)

-You can also interact through [GitHub issues](https://github.com/open-source-society/data-science/issues).

-Add **Open Source Society University** to your [Linkedin](https://www.linkedin.com/school/11272443/) profile!

-> **Warning:** There are a few third-party/deprecated/outdated material that you might find when searching for OSSU.
-We recommend you to ignore them, and only use the [OSSU Data Science Github Repo](https://github.com/ossu/data-science).
-Some known outdated materials are:
->  - An unmaintained and deprecated trello board
->  - Third-party notion templates

-## Prerequisites

-The Data Science curriculum assumes the student has taken [high school math](https://github.com/ossu/computer-science/blob/master/FAQ.md#how-can-i-review-the-math-prerequisites) and [statistics](https://www.khanacademy.org/math/probability).

 ## Curriculum